amadeoas/Log2Output/README.md

 	dir
 		the template directory.
  [-template &lt;name&gt;]
-	Sets the template to create HTML, default "logsView.ftl".
+	Sets the template to create HTML, default "htmlLogs.ftl".

 	name
 		The name of the tool.